Stosh12/stats-preview-card-component/README.md

 - View the optimal layout depending on their device's screen size.
 This challenge/project has two layouts to create, one a mobile layout to be viewed at 375 px. and the second, a desktop layout to be viewed at 1440 px.

-**Note:** These two layouts will change responisvely relative to each layout's designed screen size.
+**Note:** These two layouts will change responsively relative to each layout's designed screen size.
 For example, the mobile view remains in place until 1249 px. and then the desktop view swaps in at 1250 px. as a starting place to begin to fulfill the 1440 px. desktop view requirement.

 ### Screenshots